sleethma/re-rolodex/README.md

 ## Production/Customer Readiness

-- Auth mechanism: Telephone numbers is considered PII, so authorization needed.
+- Gateway Auth mechanism: Telephone numbers are considered PII, so authorization needed.
 Authentication as well as current state endpoint is exposed to even the most basic DDOS attack.
 - Testing: Robust testing files needed for resources/app as well as portability so client can integrate with CI/CD
 - Add security cert to app, control api headers to allow access control to named hosts only, and ui responsiveness improved.
 - Echo client environment resources in terminal outputs after generated (ex: app url) for easy customer validation

 ## Enhancements

+- python controller for deploy/template management and generation vs. the implemented bash commands
+- Use of nested stacks and contolling stack creation order (ex: bin code bucket, before lambda deployments)
 - Lexbot asking user number of cycles to run vanity number algorithm for "better" number results (Premium feature)
-- python controller for deploy/template management and generation vs. the implemented bash
-- Use of nested stacks and contolling stack creation order (ex: bin code bucket, before lambda deployments)
+- On calling, offer to send link to customers phone via SMS message